raamav/ML_Projects_1/README.md

-# ML_Projects_1
+# LIST OF PROJECTS
 The list of projects is mentioned below.
-There projets were worked on in a chronological fashion, hence, the initial few projects on the list happen to be starter projects.
+These projects are across classification, clustering and time-series forecasting

 1. Digit Recognizer (MNIST):
    The MNIST is probably the best known image-classification dataset.
 The MNIST is a large public database comprising about        ~70,000 handwritten digits.
 The task then is to use machine learning approaches to detect these digits.